 Siblings and Peers

-- Explain words like “coma” and “traumatic brain injury.”
+Explain words like “coma” and “traumatic brain injury.”
 Medical terms are frightening to children and often do not make any sense.
-Tell them that “coma” is when you are uncon¬scious because your brain has been hurt.
-Just like when you twist an ankle and it swells up and gets black and blue, your brain swells and bleeds and that can make you unconscious.
-Explain to them how people wake up from coma very slowly over days and weeks.
-In addition, tell them your brain helps you to do three things: think, move about, and feel (behave).
-When you have a brain injury, you may have problems with your thinking (memory, language, etc.), your ability to move around, and the way you act and feel.
-Our brain is the most important and most complicated organ in our body.
+Tell them that “coma” is when you are unconscious because your brain has been hurt.
+Explain to them that people wake up from a coma slowly over days and weeks.
+In addition, tell them your brain helps you to do three things: think, move, and feel.
+When you have a brain injury, you may have problems with your thinking, ability to move, and the way you act.
 When the brain is injured, it takes a long time to heal and, while some problems get better, some may stay with us forever.
 But there are ways to help people work around the difficulties.

-- Allow the sibling or peer the opportunity to communicate.
-Some children need to talk, some need to keep diaries, some need to ask hundreds of questions a day.
-The more opportunities we create to help children express their feelings, fears, and needs, the better they will understand and feel a part of what is going on.
-Trying to “protect” children by isolating them or not answering their questions only increases anxiety and misunderstanding.
-Children fear what they don’t know and are wonderfully resilient to the things that they can understand at their level.
-Schools can generally provide many kinds of support services to help the sibling or peer.
-However, some kids may need professional counseling to help them cope with the injury to their sibling or peer.
+Allow the sibling or peer the opportunity to communicate.
+Some children need to talk, some need to keep diaries, some need to ask of questions.
+The more opportunities we create to help children express their feelings, fears, and needs, the better they will understand.
+Trying to “protect” children by isolating them or not answering questions only increases anxiety and misunderstanding.
+Schools can also provide support services to help the sibling or peer.